bandini84/docmeteor/README.md

 Doc Meteor
 ===========

-This is a simple CLI for updating documentation using `jsdoc` and `gh-pages` as destination.
+This is a simple CLI for updating documentation.
 This tool is optimized code documentation for `Meteor.js` `packages` - *It looks for package.js*

 ##Installation: